 If you have an orthopedic injury or condition but are not ready for surgery, a visit with a UC San Diego Health physical medicine and rehabilitation specialist may help you better understand the full range of your treatment options.
 In addition, your physiatrist can perform advanced diagnostic tests such as

 electromyography and nerve conduction studies to more accurately understand the cause of your problems.

 Physiatrists treat all types of conditions and diseases affecting your muscular-skeletal and neuromuscular function.

 Physiotherapy or therapeutic exercise is a cornerstone of physical medicine.
 You will likely be referred to physical therapy if your physiatrist believes a targeted exercise program can help you.

-Joint and spinal injections can reduce inflammation, improve mobility, reduce pain and help confirm the source of pain.
-Injections are a popular option if you are not ready for or are not a good candidate for surgery.
+Your doctor may also recommend an injection to reduce inflammation, pain and help confirm a diagnosis.
+Injections are a common treatment for people who are not ready or a good candidate for surgery.